 - Report any change of your foreign address, your U.S. address, and/or your official name in writing directly to the OISA within ten days of the change.
 Email is sufficient for an address change, but a name change requires official documentation.

 - Complete an official transfer if you change educational institutions.
-Please contact the Director of International Student Affairs regarding timelines and procedures.
+Please contact the Director of International Student and Scholar Services regarding timelines and procedures.